 It’s probably the last thing you’ll want to hear from a director reading your board report, but it’s one of the most frequent pieces of feedback we hear from board members.
-No matter your level of experience, it’s easy to make the mistake of writing an Executive Summary that simply “sets the scene” and does very little else.
-But a good summary has the power to do so much more than that...A good summary will bring everyone up to speed, signpost your key points, lead into a robust report, and ultimately, make a strong impression on the board.
-The good news is, there’s a secret formula for getting this right, and all on one side of A4.
-It’s called CQC (Context, Question, Conclusion), and here’s how it works:
+No matter your level of experience, it’s easy to make the mistake of writing an executive summary that simply “sets the scene” and does very little else.
+But a good executive summary has the power to do so much more than that.

 1. Give some context

-Start by outlining how your report links to the bigger picture – for example, your organisation’s growth targets or brand strategy.
-Also, explain the trigger for your report – why is this coming to the board now?
-Is this a ‘business as usual’ update, or has there been an external stimulus?
+Start by outlining how your report links to the bigger picture — for example, your organisation’s growth targets or brand strategy.
+Beginning your executive summary with an uncontroversial statement of fact, will help get the reader nodding along and on the same page as you.
+It’s also worth explaining the trigger for your report — why is this coming to the board now?
+Is this a “business as usual” update, or has there been an external stimulus?

-Keep this section to a few short sentences that simply outline the “why, and why now” element of your report.
-You’ll have room to dive into the detail in the report itself.
+Keep this section to a few short sentences that outline the “why, and why now” element of your report.
+You’ll have room to dive into the details in the report itself.

 2. Focus your questions

-Next, outline which questions the report will aim to answer.
-Your best bet is to keep the number of questions you will answer to between three and five.
-Cognitive research found that the human mind can only retain about five ideas at once – and you don’t want to risk overloading your directors.
+Next, outline which questions the report will answer.
+Your best bet is to keep the number of questions between three and five.
+Cognitive research found that the human mind can only retain about five ideas at once — and you don’t want to risk overloading your directors.

 3. Share your conclusions

 And now, it’s time to answer each of your questions, one at a time, with a short conclusion.
-It may feel strange to give away the ending, but your board don’t want to be sifting for answers.
-After all, they’ve deemed you the subject matter expert in this area – you’re best placed to analyse the information.
+It may feel strange to give away the ending upfront, but your board members don’t want to be sifting for answers.
+After all, they’ve deemed you the subject matter expert in this area — you’re best placed to analyse the information.

 4. Outline any input received and input sought

-Finally, mention the inputs to your report or project, whether it’s from a colleague, a department or an external expert.
-And think carefully about what kind of input you want to get back from the board once they have read your report – do you want specific advice, do you need them to make or approve a decision, or is the report just for their information?
+Finally, if appropriate, mention the inputs to your report or project, whether it’s from a colleague, a department or an external expert.
+And think carefully about what kind of input you want to get back from board members once they have read your report.
+Do you want specific advice, do you need them to make or approve a decision, or is the report just for their information?

-As you can see, Executive Summaries have the potential to do so much more than simply introduce your report.
-Use this formula and you’ll write a winning report that not only engages directors on the issues you care about but also builds your credibility with your board.
+Executive summaries have the potential to do so much more than simply introduce your report.
+Remember the CQC recipe and you’ll write a winning report that not only engages directors on the issues you care about but also builds your credibility with your board.